 Where there are transformation points in the supply chain - such as cutting a rough diamond into jewels or cutting a whole tuna into steaks - these can be subject to special monitoring and certification, and this can itself be written into the blockchain for further reassurance.

-In summary, my colleagues have convinced me that there are significant opportunities for blockchain in supporting the supply chain for selected high-value products, provided certain assumptions are met.
+In summary, my colleagues have convinced me that there are significant opportunities for blockchain in supporting the supply chain for selected high-value or safety-critical products, provided certain assumptions are met.
 Blockchain is not necessarily the whole solution, but works when appropriately combined with other innovations.